tom-howard/com2009/docs/course/assignment1/README.md

 * [Part 1: Getting Started with ROS 2](./part1.md)

-    *Learn the basics of ROS2 and become familiar with some key tools and principles, allowing you to program robots and work with ROS2 applications effectively.*
+    *Learn the basics of ROS 2 and become familiar with some key tools and principles, allowing you to program robots and work with ROS2 applications effectively.*

 * [Part 2: Odometry & Navigation](./part2.md)